Nikunjmiglani/Arckey/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

----

 ## License

-This project is licensed under the [MIT License](./LICENSE).
+This project is licensed under the [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).
 © 2025 Nikunj Miglani.
 All rights reserved.

-If you use or share any part of this project, **please give proper credit**.
+Do not use this project or any part of it for commercial purposes without permission.